 The First Impression: “I love how high the protein count is, but it is majorly lacking in vegetables.”

-The Red Flag: “The dish contains a lot of dairy, so be sure you’re not sensitive to lactose if you’re choosing this meal.”
+The Red Flag: “The dish contains a lot of dairy product, so be sure you’re not sensitive to lactose if you’re choosing this meal.”

 The Expert Tip: “Adding leafy greens to this meal would increase the fiber content and bulk up the vitamins and minerals.”